ZakaHaceCosas/personaplus/README.md

 NOTE: The repository will be inactive for several days, I am rewriting everything locally in a separate folder (so I can start from scratch with `create-expo-app`), that's why this looks dead.

-NOTE 2: I'm gradually syncronising everything from directory to directory, don't get surprised.
+NOTE 2: I'm gradually syncronising everything from directory to directory, don't get surprised if the Git history is a bit messy or some "random" / testing things get committed.

-:es:
+---

-R6 se refiere a reescritura por 6ta vez.
+:es: R6 se refiere a 6ta reescritura.

 Esperemos que funcione :fire: